memst/keats_downloader/README.md

 > :warning: This project is very WIP, I provide no warranty.
 Depending on how your lecturer uses KEATS, the link to the video page or the video itself might not be recognised.

-> This project is also a fork of the original repository so our programs may not work together in the future

 # Keats Downloader
 This is a project intended to automatically download all videos in a course and store them locally.
 Benefits include:
 - Being able to playback videos at non-turtle speed (more than 2x)